bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-The create destination card is a long function because we\'re creating each one of these HTML elements manually or individually here having JavaScript create those elements and put the contents inside of them, and then add them actually to the DOM as they\'re needed.
-Plus we have an extra function that allows you to remove a card so that\'s one more extra piece of functionality that we have in this little application.
+The create destination card is a long function because we&apos;re creating each one of these HTML elements manually or individually here having JavaScript create those elements and put the contents inside of them, and then add them actually to the DOM as they&apos;re needed.
+Plus we have an extra function that allows you to remove a card so that&apos;s one more extra piece of functionality that we have in this little application.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->